 Tech companies, financial institutions, healthcare companies, and online retailers fall into this category.

 Most tech companies work with client data in some capacity and are therefore vulnerable to devastating cyber liability lawsuits that can compromise their finances and their reputation.
-As a result, third-party cyber liability insurance is almost always part of a tech company’s errors and omissions insurance.

 What does third-party cyber liability insurance cover?

 Third-party cyber liability insurance helps companies minimize the financial impact of a data breach or cyberattack on a client.
 It often covers: